 Researchers recently conducted a study with Medical Grade Honey to determine its effect on equine wounds and learned it significantly improved healing rates.
-Medical Grade Honey is honey which has been sterilized by gamma irradiation to eliminate any naturally occurring bacteria or spores.
-The study involved 127 horses, 69 of which were treated with medical grade honey.
-The results of the study indicated 50% of the horses treated with medical grade honey healed completely by the time sutures were removed vs. only 31% of the non-treated horses.
-The study also revealed Medical Grade Honey placed inside wounds at the time of repair did not result in any adverse effects and significantly fewer infections occurred in honey-treated horses.
+Medical Grade Honey is honey that has been sterilized by gamma irradiation to eliminate any naturally occurring bacteria or spores.
+The study involved 127 horses, 69 of which were treated with medical-grade honey.
+The results of the study indicated that 50% of the horses treated with medical grade honey healed completely by the time sutures were removed vs. only 31% of the non-treated horses.
+The study also revealed that Medical Grade Honey placed inside wounds at the time of repair did not result in any adverse effects, and significantly fewer infections occurred in honey-treated horses.

-It’s important to note that only Medical Grade Honey, not grocery store bought honey, should be applied to wounds as non-Medical Grade Honey may contain bacterial spores that can cause botulism or gangrene.
-Medical Grade Honey is commercially available in several forms such as natural form, ointments, gels and infused bandages.
-Owners should be aware that flies are attracted to the sugars in honey and in its natural form, honey is quite sticky and will attract debris.
-For large wounds honey infused bandages may be most efficient.
+It’s important to note that only Medical Grade Honey, not grocery store-bought honey, should be applied to wounds as non-Medical Grade Honey may contain bacterial spores that can cause botulism or gangrene.
+Medical Grade Honey is commercially available in several forms, such as natural form, ointments, gels, and infused bandages.
+Owners should be aware that flies are attracted to the sugars in honey, and in its natural form, honey is quite sticky and will attract debris.
+For large wounds, honey-infused bandages may be the most efficient.
 Warmed honey can also be soaked into absorbent bandage material.
 Gels, which are water-based and less sticky, may make it easier to keep wounds that will be left uncovered clean.

 Mandel, H.H., G.A.
 Sutton, E. Abu, et al. Intra-lesional application of medical grade honey improves healing of surgically treated lacerations in horses.
 Equine Veterinary Journal.
 In press.

 Honey for Wound Healing in Horses.
 May 8th, 2019.
 Kentucky Equine Research Staff.